adecang/adecang.github.io/English/General/brexit.md

 ### Jan 29 2020 : European Parliament approves Brexit Agreement

-2. Read the BBC News [abridged article](bbcnews_brexit_approval)
+1. Read the BBC News [abridged article](bbcnews_brexit_approval)

-3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article (reactions)
-   * MEPs represent different countries.
-Tell about their various reactions to the UK's departure.
-   * Do the English always "keep the upper lip stiff" (hide their feelings)?

-4. Sum up the event
    * What exactly did the European Parliament vote on?
    * Is this the end of negotiations between the UK and the EU?

-5. Grammar/Press

-   * What determiners are missing in the title?
+2. Grammar: write down the title and the sentence with the same meaning in the first paragraph of the article.
+What determiners are missing in the title?

-   * Find other similar titles in the press about Brexit
+3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article.
+Then listen to it again reading the script at the same time.
+   1. MEPs represent different countries.
+Tell about their various reactions to the UK's departure :

+* Do the English always "keep the upper lip stiff" (hide their feelings)?

+3. Grammar

+*

-6. Follow-up
+1. Follow-up
-   * Murphy Essential Grammar in use Units 71-7-73
-   * Unit 73 (place names) is essential
+   * Murphy Essential Grammar in use Unit 74 (place names)

 ### Vocab